leplatrem/blog.mathieu-leplatre.info/content/Personal/big_life_changes.rst

 in 2003, and the Mozilla Corporation, a subsidiary founded in 2005, that handles the goals of the former.

-Basically, I am an employee of the Mozilla Corporation, which `earns money from the search feature in Firefox <https://www.mozilla.org/en-US/foundation/annualreport/2013/faq/>`_, and other specific partnerships, like `for Hello or for Firefox OS <https://blog.mozilla.org/blog/2014/10/16/mozilla-and-telefonica-partner-to-simplify-voice-and-video-calls-on-the-web/>`_.
+Basically, I am an employee of the Mozilla Corporation, which `earns money from the search feature in Firefox <https://www.mozilla.org/en-US/foundation/annualreport/2013/faq/>`_, thinly augmented with donations and grants.

 The key is how the money is spent, and this is what makes the Mozilla Corporation **unique**.
-Just read the `Mozilla Manifesto <https://www.mozilla.org/en-US/mission/>`_: there is no other company in the world focused on building the Web as a universal resource for humanity!
+Just read the `Mozilla Manifesto <https://www.mozilla.org/en-US/mission/>`_: there is no other company in the world whose aim is to maintain the Web as a universal resource for the whole humanity!

 Will you still use Chromium ?